Baruntse Peak Climbing

 Mount Baruntse (7129 meters) is renowned as one of the alternative climbing peaks which lies in the hub of the beautiful Everest region.
 Baruntse peak climbing is considered an easy peak to climb with respect to its height above 7 thousand meters.

-Baruntse Peak Climbing is a challenging and rewarding mountaineering adventure in the Himalayas of Nepal.
+Baruntse peak climbing is a challenging and rewarding mountaineering adventure in the himalayas of nepal.

 Baruntse Peak is situated in between the 4th and 5th highest mountain in the world i.e. Mount Lhotse (8516 meters) and Mount Makalu (8481 meters).